GustavoPrata/comidex/replit.md

 # ComideX Restaurant System

 ## Overview
 ComideX is a comprehensive management system for Japanese restaurants, designed to streamline operations from order placement to kitchen management.
 It features an administrative panel for full menu, table, and printer management, a Point of Sale (POS) system for waiters, and a robust REST API for integration with an Android tablet application.
 The system also includes an advanced printing management system with virtual printer capabilities and queue management.
+The project includes a fully integrated tablet app for customer self-service ordering (similar to Goomer), with kiosk mode, idle screen, and password protection.
 The project aims to provide an efficient and user-friendly solution for restaurant operations, leveraging modern web technologies.
 The MVP is already implemented and functional with real data.

 ## User Preferences
 I prefer detailed explanations.